 (Sangha formerly known as “street giraffe”)

-Street Giraffes is a free NVC telepractice group that gathers on the first Sunday of each month.
+Street Giraffes is a free NVC telepractice group that gathers periodically on Sunday at 7 pm/ET.

 Re: Our tele-practice group’s meeting time/contact-information

 - For newcomers, to possibly join our telepractice group, which gathers periodically on Sunday evenings (schedule-permitting — at least monthly), @ 7 pm/ET, 4 pm/PT — please contact us here.
 (If you could offer a bit as to your background, as an NVC practitioner, that would be greatly appreciated.
 Thank you.)

 - For veterans, you may access our [password protected] conference call line’s meeting wall here.
 There you can either join by phone (dial-in # & pin) or internet.
 (All relevant contact information — including technical assistance to access via VoIP, etc. — gets conveyed during initial email.)

 For the foreseeable future, we’ll be working with skill-building exercises from Oren Jay Sofer’s book, Say What You Mean: A Mindful Approach to Nonviolent Communication.

 Excerpt: “To practice, choose someone with whom you feel relatively comfortable.
 This familiarity makes it easier to learn the tool.
 During a conversation, notice when you choose to speak.
 If you find yourself talking without having consciously chosen to do so, try stopping and leaving space for the other person to continue.
 Notice what it’s like to actively choose to say something rather than doing so automatically.
 Pay particular attention to any urgency or reluctance to speak or any sensations of internal pressure.
 Use that pressure as a signal to make a more conscious choice.”